river-li/SePR/README.md

 ## Journal

-- [x]  script to extract CVE related patches
+- [x]  script to extract CVE related patches.
-- [x]  extract 32-dims features from vulnerability related patches
+- [x]  extract 32-dims features from vulnerability related patches.
-- [x]  extract features from samples that *SPI: Automated Identification of Security Patches via Commits* offered
+- [x]  extract features from samples that *SPI: Automated Identification of Security Patches via Commits* offered .
-- [x]  try to use One-Class SVM to learn patch mode
+- [x]  try to use One-Class SVM to learn patch mode.
-- [ ]  try to use full-connected neural network to recognize patches
+- [ ]  try to use full-connected neural network to recognize patches.
-- [ ]  try to use static taint analysis on source code
+- [ ]  try to use static taint analysis on source code.
+- [ ]  try to use word2vec to classify git commit messages.

 ## So far Usage